 $500 one-time assistance

-Please use this form when submitting your first request for Line of Duty Injury benefits
+Please use this form when submitting the initial request for Line of Duty Injury benefits

 SAFETY ENHANCEMENT STIPEND POLICIES AND APPLICATION PROCEDURES: